 Return to Cycling

 The pandemic has heralded a return to cycling for many.
-With gyms closed and many sporting activities canceled, people are turning to the bike once again.
-However, there are a few important skills to brush up on before you head out to the open road.
+When the gyms closed and sporting activities were canceled, people turned to the bike once again.
+However, if you're one of those returning there are a few important skills to brush up on before you head out to the open road.
 If you're beginning cycling again, there are 5 cycling skills that you will want to master.

 Water without wobble